meltano/meltano/docs/getting-started.md

     export MELTANO_ENVIRONMENT=dev
     ```

     Alternatively you can include the `--environment=dev` argument to each meltano command.

-1. List your available environments:
+You should now see a log message that says `Environment 'dev' is active` each time you run a meltano command.

+1. [optional] Add a new environment:

     ```bash
-    meltano environment list
+    meltano environment add <environment name>
     ```

-    You should now see a log message that says `Environment 'dev' is active` each time you run a meltano command.

 ## Add an extractor to pull data from a source